Gustrigos/Antivirus-COVID19-API/README.md

 # Antivirus

-This project sets up a collaborative environment for data scientists to have readily available resources and dependencies to work with JHU CSSE's data for COVID-19 cases.
+This project sets up a collaborative environment for data scientists to have readily available resources and dependencies to work with relevant data for COVID-19 cases.
+In this repository, there are two data sources currently available:

+1) John Hopkins University CSSE (JHU CSSE): timeseries data that tracks confirmed,recovered, and diseased cases of COVID-19.*
+2) Refinitiv (Thomson Reuters Eikon): news headlines and news articles for COVID-19.

-The data is directly fetched raw from JHU's repository: https://github.com/CSSEGISandData/COVID-19.
+* The data is directly fetched raw from JHU's repository: https://github.com/CSSEGISandData/COVID-19.
+**

 ## Collaboration with Git
 To collaborate in this project, first clone the following URL: https://github.com/Gustrigos/Antivirus.git.